sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 -  Any human being, past, present or future?

--  Any biological organism with a sufficient degree of intelligence operating in a terrestrial environment?

 -  Any intelligent being?

 Each of these defines a real group of mind-possessing entities, all of